SeanNoe/Inversionson/README.md

 # Dummy Project

 This is a little tutorial to set up a dummy problem.
 Below, the configurations for Inversionson are described in detail.
 For reference, all the config-files and the script to create the simple starting model can be found in the `Tutorial`-folder.
+Just copy the files to their designated spot described below.

 ### House keeping